GrahamCobb/dlna-media-archive/README.md

-      -S, --stop                    Stop playback but do not start another track -n, --dry-run                 Do not actually play file, just monitor -v, --verbose[=N]             Increment or set verbosity level (0 - quiet, 1 - info, 2 - progress, 3 - debug)
+      -S, --stop                    Stop playback but do not start another track -n, --dry-run                 Do not actually play file, just monitor -v, --verbose[=N]             Increment or set verbosity level (0 - quiet, 1 - info, 2 - progress, 3 - debug) -p, --limit-pause=N           Exit with error if paused for longer than N seconds -r, --restart-pause=N         Restart pause if paused for longer than N seconds

 OPTIONS
     --wait  Number of seconds to wait searching for all renderers visible on